WaterHyacinthInNANHU/mingxuanyan.github.io/assets/blogs/report_fiammetta/fiammetta.md

 ### 4.3 Training Tricks

-#### Action Space Design
+#### 4.3.1 Action Space Design

 In previous works[^5][^6], the policy directly outputs the absolute bitrate.
-However, through our experiments, this approach performs poorly given Phighly dynamic bandwidth.
+However, through our experiments, this approach performs poorly given highly dynamic bandwidth due to the limited bitrate choices and large action space.
 In response, we let the policy output the **magnification**, i.e., $\frac{b_t}{b_{t-1}}$.
 The reasons are two-fold:

 1. While **Packet delay** and **delay jitter** are more informative for reflecting network link congestions than absolute throughput in policy's state space, they are closely correlated with the **relative changes** of sending rate $b$.
 2. Adopting magnification enables a more flexible control while **decreasing the dimension of action space**.

-#### Policy Pretraining with Emulator
+#### 4.3.2 Policy Pretraining with Emulator

-Ideally, reinforcement learning requires the policy to directly learn from the **real-world environment.** However, the sampling process of the testbed is too slow - only 10 samples(steps) per second.
+Ideally, reinforcement learning requires the policy to directly learn from the real-world environment.
+However, the sampling process of the testbed is too slow - only 10 samples(steps) per second.
 As such, 1 million steps consumes ~28 hours.
-In response, we build a emulator that can simulate packet-level network traffic (based on [simple_emulator](https://github.com/AItransCompetition/simple_emulator)) which boosts the training process by ~50x.
+In response, we build a emulator that can simulate packet-level network traffic (based on [simple_emulator](https://github.com/AItransCompetition/simple_emulator)) which boosts the training process by **~50x**.

 The main difference between the emulator and testbed is the codec's behavior.
 To mitigate this sim-to-real problem, we then transfer the policy on the testbed for another 1 million steps.
 As the best hyper-parameters have been found during the emulator phase, this step is typically performed only once.

-#### Safeguard
+#### 4.3.3 Safeguard

 We adopt a hand-craft safeguard to prevent the policy from getting stuck in extreme cases (seconds of delay or extremely low sending rate) due to its imperfection.
 The safeguard greatly **accelerates the training process**.
 Throughout the training, the policy typically becomes progressively less random, and the safeguard is activated less and less.